Deadline for Submission of Handout and Theme Chart:

 Example:

-Love can evoke dark emotions; revenge, jealousy, self-pity, anger,
+Love can evoke dark emotions; revenge, jealousy, self-pity, anger, obsession

 “Thou not from this grove/Till I torment thee for this injury”